 2013 June - Campaign group Global Witness says half the forest in Liberia is being logged illegally, in spite of government promises to halt such activity.

-2014 July - Liberia announces emergency measures to combat spread of outbreak of Ebola virus.
-Schools are closed and non-essential government workers are placed on 30-day leave.
+2014 July-October - Liberia announces emergency measures to combat spread of outbreak of Ebola virus.